DerEasy/DynarrLO/README.md

 Convince yourself of the assembler output by running `objdump -d libdynarrlo.a -M intel > dynarrlo.s` on the library file.

 ### What you should know
 A DynarrLO object requires both a `realloc()` and a `free()` function to do its allocations.
 It doesn't matter what implementation you use, you may even define your own functions.
 The only requirement is that they comply to the C standard.
 You can entirely avoid heap allocation this way, if that is what you need.
-The growth factor of the internal array is 1.5x.

 The struct definition of DynarrLO is in its header.
 This means you have access to the innards of it.
 - You may read any of the fields.